crazybanane/Manta-M8P-V2-for-Kobra-2-Plus/Linux-Image/Readme.md

 Hello,

-i got a booting version for CB2 with newer kernel and "latest" (25.12.24) Armbian Version.
+i got a booting version for CB2 with newer kernel and "latest" (25.02) Armbian Version and kernel 6.12.

-I dont take care if you use this Image its under your own risk!
+I dont take care if you use this Image, its under your own risk!

 First Download CB2 image https://drive.google.com/file/d/1ZcWxQnl73ZC4QlOMRiY9tBDAFCI9ZEce/view?usp=sharing
 Burn Image to SD-Card